dfrappart/dfrappart.github.io/_posts/2025-03-30-Exposing_apps_in_kubernetes_From_services_to_Gateway_API.markdown

 ## 2. Exposing apps better with the Ingress

-The idea of the ingress is to provide this addiitonal awareness of the L7 LB, which does not exist in default kubernetes services.
+The idea of the ingress is to provide this additional awareness of the L7 LB, which does not exist in default kubernetes services.

 ![illustration7](/assets/svctogapi/svctogapi007.png)